 The Selection Panel reviewed and ranked the proposals.
 Based on this initial evaluation, one Proposer was eliminated from further consideration.
 The remaining five Proposers were interviewed on May 11-12, 2023.
-Each Proposer was asked to respond to a specific list of questions prepared by the Selection Panel, focused on the evaluation criteria detailed above.
-The Selection Panel's final rankings and point scores are detailed below:
+They were asked to respond to a specific list of questions prepared by the Selection Panel, focused on the evaluation criteria detailed above.
+The Panel's final rankings and point scores are detailed below: